Kipper-Lang/Kipper/src/docs/latest/expressions/arithmetic-expression.md

 Arithmetic expressions are simple mathematical calculations, where a numeric result is returned after the expression was evaluated.
 They may also be chained based on their order of precedence, where each item is one by one evaluated.

+Besides arithmetic expression there are also [operator modified assignment](./assignment-expression.html#operator-modified-assignment), which can be used similarly by directly assigning the result to a variable.

 ## Syntax

 ```ts